leveragedish/leveragedish_garden/content/on leverage.md

 Some of my favorite quotes related to the use of leverage:

 >"The central question facing borrowers -- how do I access opportunities beyond my current resources? -- is analogous to a question that inspires many of us: How do I live the fullest life?
 Much of what life has to offer requires the help of others...
 Getting that help creates a set of commitments -- and those commitments come with constraints.
 In short, how you are able to embed yourself in broader networks and relationships through commitments will determine your ultimate trajectory -- much as debt shapes the trajectories of firms by providing resources in return for commitments." - Mihir A. Desai

+>Inevitably, risk-taking will lead to failure, and failure should be viewed as a bad outcome with an abundance of lessons.
+Conflating the bad outcome of risk-taking with a sense of moral failing limits our willingness to take on risks and we lose out on the opportunity to learn from failure.